What value can an accountant add?

 Defining and delivering value to business clients is of crucial importance for accountants and business advisors alike, however it is something many struggle to do.
 With that in mind, what value can a good advisor add to your business?
-In reality, the answer will be different for everyone as you, the business owner, each have unique needs, however the bottom line is your advisor should support you when you need it and help you maximise the returns you get from your business endeavours.
+Whilst each business owner will have slightly different needs the bottom line is your advisor should support you when you need it and help you maximise the returns you get from your business endeavours.

 Some key areas of value that an advisor can add to your business are listed below.
 Please note that whilst I’ve used the term advisor and accountant interchangeably here, a good accountant will usually also be a good business advisor, but a good business advisor won’t necessarily be a qualified accountant.